Sharpness-Aware Data Poisoning Attack: Experiment

 \subsection{Performance of \ourmodel in Targeted Attacks}

 \textbf{Experiment Setup}.
-The goal of targeted attacks is to cause the poisoned model to misclassify one (or multiple) victim samples.
+In this experiment, we focus on targeted attack goal to cause the poisoned model to misclassify one victim sample.
 During attacks, under each dataset, we assume that the attacker randomly chooses a small proportion of training dataset with ``\textit{poisoning ratio}'' $\epsilon =1\%,0.2\%$, and inserts unnoticeable perturbations (whose $l_\infty$ norm is limited by ``\textit{perturbation budget}'' $16/255,8/255, 4/255$) on each of them.
 After crafting the poisoned dataset, the model is randomly initialized and re-trained from scratch, via SGD for 160 epochs with an initial learning rate of 0.1 and decay by 0.1 at epochs 80 and 120.
 For each setting, we repeat the experiment 50 times and report the average performance.
-More details of the implementation can be found in Appendix.\ref{app: target}
+Multiple-target attacks are also considered in Appendix~\ref{app:exp}.
+More details of the implementation can be found in Appendix.\ref{app: target}.

 \textbf{Baselines}.
 We compare \ourmodel with representative baselines, including Bullseye\citep{aghakhani2021bullseye}, Poison-Frog\citep{shafahi2018poison}, Meta-Poison~\citep{huang2020metapoison}, and Grad-Match~\citep{geiping2020witches}.
-Notably, our method resembles the algorithm of Grad-Match~\citep{geiping2020witches} by additionally optimizing the model sharpness.
-MetaPoison leverages meta learning~\citep{vilalta2002perspective} to unroll the training pipeline and ensembles multiple models.
-Poison-frog and Bullseye, also known as ``feature collision'', generate poisoning samples with representations similar to those of the victim, and misguide the model to make wrong predictions based on the victim's representations.
+Notably, our method is incorporated to the method Grad-Match~\citep{geiping2020witches}.
+For other baselines, MetaPoison leverages meta learning~\citep{vilalta2002perspective} to unroll the training pipeline and ensembles multiple models.
+Poison-frog and Bullseye, also known as ``feature collision'', generate poisoning samples with representations similar to those of the victim.
 In Appendix~\ref{app: review}, we provide detailed discussions of these baselines.

 \textbf{Performance comparison}.
-We show the performance comparison between \ourmodel and baselines by separately discussing the ``single-victim'' case and ``multiple-victim'' case: \begin{enumerate} \item \textit{``Single-victim''} refers to the case where the attacker targets on only one victim sample.
-Thus, in Table, \ref{tab:result_targeted_1} we report the ``Success Rate'' which is the probability that the targeted sample is successfully classified to be the designated wrong label $y^{obj}$.
-From the results, we can see that \ourmodel consistently exhibits advantages over all baselines.
-Remarkably, the advantage of \ourmodel is obvious, especially when the attacker's capacity is limited (i.e., the perturbation budget is $8/255$ or $4/255$).
+In Table~ \ref{tab:result_targeted_1} we report the ``Success Rate'' which is the probability that the targeted sample is successfully classified to be the designated wrong label $y^{obj}$.
+From the results, we can see that \ourmodel consistently outperforms baselines.
+The advantage of \ourmodel is obvious, especially when the attacker's capacity is limited (i.e., the perturbation budget is $8/255$ or $4/255$).
+Additional results on ResNet50 can be found in Appendix~\ref{app:exp}.